solana-labs/solana/rfcs/0012-gossip.md

 ## Gossip Records

 Records shared over gossip are arbitrary, but signed and versioned (with a timestamp), and need to make sense to the node receiving them.
-A strategy of "most recently recevied wins" is employed to manage what's stored in cluster info.
+A strategy of "most recent timestamp wins" is employed to manage what's stored in cluster info.
+If 2 values from the same creator have the same timestamp, the value with the greater hash wins.

 ## Push

 ### Push Message

 A push message is "hey network, I have something new to share".
-Nodes send push messages to a `fanout` number of push peers.
+Nodes send push messages to `PUSH_FANOUT` push peers.

 Upon receiving a push message, a node examines the message for:

-1. duplication: if the message has been seen before, the node responds with a "prune" message drops the message.
+1. duplication: if the message has been seen before, the node responds with `PushMessagePrune` and drops the message

 2. new info: if the message is new the node
    a. stores the new information with an updated version in its cluster info
-   b. stores the message in "pushed once" (used for detecting duplicates)
+   b. stores the message in `pushed_once` (used for detecting duplicates, purged after `PUSH_MSG_TIMEOUT * 5` ms)
    c. retransmits the messages to its own push peers

-3. timeout: a push message has a time to live, beyond which the message is dropped
+3. expiration: nodes drop push messages that are older than `PUSH_MSG_TIMEOUT`

 ### Push Peers, Prune Message

-A nodes selects its push peers at random from the set of known peers.
+A nodes selects its push peers at random from the active set of known peers.
 The node keeps this selection for a relatively long time.
 When a prune message is received, the node drops the push peer that sent the prune.
 Prune is an indication that there is another, faster path to that node than direct push.

-A new set of push peers is selected (TODO: when is that??).
+The set of push peers is kept fresh by rotating a new node into the set every `PUSH_MSG_TIMEOUT/2` milliseconds.

-### Other Stuff

-A node holds messages for duplicate detection for `dup_timeout`, currently 5x a push message `timeout`.

 ## Pull